wilstn/ac_space/blog/README.md

 ##How to use
 * Clone the blog_proj repository
 * Start ```rails server```
-* View it on localhost
+* View it on localhost:3000

+##Features
+* Add, edit, delete posts.

+##To-do-list?
+* Commenting functionality
+* Only logged in users can edit and destroy